thisisaunam/python-beginner-projects/shopping-cart/README.md

-# shopping cart
+# Shopping cart

-a command-line python program that simulates a basic shopping cart and billing system.
+A command-line python program that simulates a basic shopping cart and billing system.

 ---

-## features
+## Features

-version 1:
+Version 1:

 * takes a single item as input
 * accepts price and quantity
 * calculates total cost using basic arithmetic

-version 2:
+Version 2:

 * supports multiple items using loops
 * stores item details using lists